 When the Cape Cod National Seashore was created in the late 1960’s, the Jobis moved their shop to North Truro and eventually sold the business to Lee and Elizabeth Locke, who ran Truro Crafters until it closed in 2002.

 Each owner has put their own distinctive mark on Jobi Pottery.
-The Jobis created the traditional designs, the Lockes added a blue lighthouse and seagull design, and Susan Kurtzman, who restarted the business in 2003, has created new colors and new patterns each year.
+The Jobis created the traditional designs, the Lockes added a blue lighthouse and seagull design.
+Susan Kurtzman, who restarted the business in 2003, has continued to create the traditional Jobi designs while adding new colors and new designs each year.

 Jobi Pottery is committed to keeping it local, and keeping it hand made.
 Each piece is created on the premises, painted freehand and fired in our pottery barn.